GR360RY/ansible-role-htpc-nas/README.md

 Requirements
 ------------

-This role requires Ansible 1.6 or higher.
+This role requires Ansible 2.0 or higher.
 Platform requirements are listed in the metadata file.
+Make sure to download roles specified in **Dependencies** section if role installed **not** with Ansible Galaxy.

 Overview
 --------